-Prohibition of all organizational activities, formal and informal, both on and off campus for a designated period of time after which the organization is eligible for reinstatement/recognition.
+Prohibition of all organizational activities, formal and informal, both on and off University Campus for a designated period of time after which the organization is eligible for reinstatement/recognition.
 Conditions for reinstatement/recognition may be specified.

-SLU29 - Dismissal Immediate and permanent separation of the student from the University without refund.
+SLU29 - Dismissal

+Immediate and permanent separation of the student from the University without refund.

-SLU30 - Disciplinary Fine Appropriate monetary penalty.
+SLU30 - Disciplinary Fine

+Appropriate monetary penalty.

-SLU31 - Parental, and/or On-campus Employer, and/or Coach Notification
+SLU31 - Parental, and/or On University Campus Employer, and/or Coach Notification

-Notification to parent/guardian, and/or on-campus employer, and/or Faculty, and/or coach concerning a specific incident, outcome and appropriate sanction(s).
+Notification to parent/guardian, and/or on University Campus employer, and/or Faculty, and/or coach concerning a specific incident, outcome and appropriate sanction(s).
 Notification will be in accordance with FERPA regulations.
-Such notification may in turn cause other non-disciplinary consequences resulting from the student's violation in relation to other campus activities.
+Such notification may in turn cause other non-disciplinary consequences resulting from the student's violation in relation to other University Campus activities.